sinux-l5d/studentbox-doc/content/research/api/protobuf.md

 Before going further, each property has a identifier (the numbers).
 They are used in serialisation.

-I made a little experiment in JavaScript using [protobufjs](https://www.npmjs.com/package/protobufjs) to compare the length of messages in Json and Protobuf:
+I made a little experiment in JavaScript using [protobufjs](https://www.npmjs.com/package/protobufjs) to compare the length of messages in JSON (string) and Protobuf (binary):

 ```js
 const protobuf = require("protobufjs");